xinhuang/xinhuang.github.com/data/posts/2013-11-16-extending-googletest.md

-"title": "Extending GoogleTest"
-"description": "If you want to make your own unit test DSL, how to make use of googletest to do the execution & reporting?"
+title = "Extending GoogleTest" description = "If you want to make your own unit test DSL, how to make use of googletest to do the execution & reporting?" tags = ["googletest", "HowTo"] layout = "post"
-"tags": ["googletest", "HowTo"]
-"layout": "post"
 ---

 Maybe you are tired of the syntax [googletest] has chosen, so you deside to invent you own unit test DSL.
 But re-implementing the whole execution & report part of a unit test framework would be too much, esp. you want to ship your "product" somewhere.